 - Think about a negative occurrence, and then discover a way to evaluate it in an optimistic light.

 - Engage in focused breathing and mindfulness to restore a sense of calm.

 For those providing care for a senior loved one with dementia, the need to focus on positives can be much more vital to overall wellbeing.
 Family caregivers who participated in a recent 5-week study in which the effectiveness of these coping skills were examined reported a reduction in depression scores of 16%, and a decrease in anxiety of 14%.

 Life is stressful; however, we are able to help!
-Contact CareWorks Health Services, the senior care Orange County leaders, for the trusted home care services that allow you a chance to concentrate on self-care and high-quality time with those you love.
+Contact CareWorks Health Services, the senior care leaders, for trusted home care services that allow you a chance to concentrate on self-care and high-quality time with those you love.
 Give us a call today at (949) 859-4700 and let us know how we can help meet your senior loved one’s needs.